 The party bosses in Beijing are waking up not just to the enormity of the task ahead of them to address this but to their debt crisis.
 They are telling their factory managers that the centre can longer subsidise their inefficiencies.
 They are going to have to lay off tens of millions who will be forced to return to their poverty-stricken countryside homes, many of which have been forcibly taken over by the state for land development.
 It is a recipe for insurrection.

 Already the West is seeing many of the jobs which went to the Far East being repatriated because the economics have changed: Chinese workers have demanded, and got, big pay increases as well as better working conditions.
 All this costs money and the result is that the Chinese competitive edge is being eroded year by year.

 When the West’s financial crisis struck in 2008, we were all enormously relieved that the world economy, chiefly driven by China, kept on growing, albeit it at a smaller pace.
 Now China must hope that the West’s efforts to restore order in its own financial house will be completed in time to alleviate its own coming time of distress.
 One pundit opined the Chinese are where we were in 2005-6, so there’s not much time.
 However, we must never forget that China remains a totalitarian state.

 In seeking to restore its finances it has none of the experience and sophisticated tools at its disposal which Wall Street and the City have.
 If things go wrong, it is liable to lash out in frustration and seek a foreign adventure to rally the people and take their minds off their troubles at home.
-Galtieri did it over the Falkland Islands and China may well do it over those oil rich islands in the East China Sea.
+Galtieri did it over the Falkland Islands and China may well do it over those oil rich islands in the South China Sea.

 Although Plymouth has been my home – by choice – now for forty-seven years, there is and will always be another city close to my heart.
 It is that great throbbing metropolis of London.